dftfeDevelopers/install_DFTFE/README.md

    WD=$myscratch/install_DFTFE (definitely change this path) INST=$WD/env2

+The above environment file is used both by the install and run phases of DFT-FE.
 ## Running the installation
 The installation itself is contained within the functions in `dftfe2.rc`.
 Source the `dftfe2.rc` script inside `install_DFTFE` folder using